How was IMCIVREE studied?

 1 year

-In both studies
+In the clinical studies

 Study design